How to get the diversity data you need

 This post, by our in-house diversity data expert Teresa Norman, is about a really important aspect of your Diversity Strategy: using data to understand where you need to focus your efforts and using it to measure your success.

 When I am running workshops, I often ask participants “what do senior managers want?”
 The answer is “they want data”.
 They want to know that their investment in time and commitment is having an impact.
 They may enjoy the stories of personal success and remember them, but when they themselves are challenged by their stakeholders, they want the hard evidence in quantitative data.
 They want to see that the results for under-represented groups are improving, that the organisation is becoming more inclusive or the profile of service users or customers is becoming broader.

 I looked up what are the trends in diversity for 2019.
 The answer that came back was, ‘testing diversity initiatives with data’ and that data analytics will provide the evidence for evaluation of any D&I initiatives.
 But, it’s not just about the evaluation.
 The evidence should also tell you where to focus.
 It might tell you that positive action is needed as not enough people from different groups are being promoted.
-It might tell you that certain groups do not apply for your posts or breakthrough at different points in the recruitment process (see here for more on inclusive recruitment).
+It might tell you that certain groups do not apply for your posts or breakthrough at different points in the recruitment process.
 Or that some groups do not use your services.